How to Estimate Your Azure Solution Costs

 As pictured below, Pricing for Azure Data Factory varies with how you are using it.

 Azure Databricks is a data analytics platform hosted in the Microsoft Azure cloud services platform.
 The service has two environments for developing data-intensive applications: Azure Databricks SQL Analytics and Azure Databricks Workspaces.

 As pictured below, Azure Databricks pricing varies with your needs from the platform and the scale of performance.
 The key metric is that the platform can be a Pay-as-you-Go or has a pre-purchase reserved pricing option.

 Cosmos DB Pricing

-Cosmos DB costing is a little harder to price out as there are so many features and scale options.
+Cosmos DB costing is a little harder to price out as many features and scale options exist.
 It is a fully managed NoSQL database service.
 Some of the features that affect pricing include;

 - Get guaranteed single-digit millisecond response times

 - Automatic and instant scalability,